patte/convex-backend-docker/README.md

 > [!WARNING]
 > Sporadic updates only
 >
 > Building the `linux/arm64` image does exceed the timeout of the free github runner (6h).
 A local runner is used to build the image (~16min on MacBook Air M2, with bad internet).
-Until a better solution is found, there will only be sporadic updates of the image, as keeping the local runner running is obviously not an option.
+Until a better solution is found, there will only be irregular updates of the image, as keeping the local runner up is obviously not an option.
-> `amd64` builds are done on the default runner.
+> `amd64` builds are done on the default runner `ubuntu-latest`.

 ## Usage